beameio/beame-insta-ssl/README.md

 ## Can I lose my beame domain?

 Yes.
-If you use it for phishing we will blacklist it and revoke your cert.
+If you use it for phishing we will blacklist it and revoke corresponding cert.

 # Commands for using beame-insta-ssl: